navinlabcode/CellTrek/README.md

 library("philentropy")

 ```
 We then load mouse brain scRNA-seq and ST data, respectively.
 For ST data, we only used the frontal cortex region for this study.
-For scRNA-seq data, if you are running the code on a personal laptop, you may need to subset the scRNA-seq data to hundreds of cells since it will cost several minutes for using the whole scRNA-seq data in the SChart step.
+For scRNA-seq data, if you are running the code on a personal laptop, you may need to subset the scRNA-seq data to hundreds of cells since it will cost several minutes for using the whole scRNA-seq data in the CellTrek step.

 You can download the scRNA-seq data here: https://www.dropbox.com/s/ruseq3necn176c7/brain_sc.rds?dl=0